-Years 9 & 10 students with an interest in Science. http://www.scienceexperience.com.au for dates and locations.
+Years 9 & 10 students with an interest in Science.

 - This 2 4 day national program, conducted by the Australian Science Industry Association with tertiary institutions in the school holidays at 38 participating universities. - It encourages students in Years 9 & 10 to consider science and technology as interesting and worthwhile career choices. - The format is "hands on" science practical activities in laboratories as well as a visit to a local research or industry site. - There is no selection and students only need to be endorsed by a local Rotary club to enrol.